-Who is causing disruptive innovation?
+Who is Causing Disruptive Innovation?
 Millennials.

 We hear this word thrown around a lot but that’s because this generation (20-40-year-olds) truly forges change.
-According to the Harvard Business Review, disruptors have a very specific sweet spot of where they can be born.
+According to the Harvard Business Review, disruptors have a very specific sweet spot where they can be born.